 Real estate is an attractive way to invest: there are many ways to generate a return, plus the principal is well-protected because real estate often retains its value.
 But real estate can also be priced out-of-reach for some investors.
-If you are looking to invest in real estate and need to finance it, make sure you follow these 4 tips for financing your investment property in NJ, PA…
+If you are looking to invest in real estate and need to finance it, make sure you follow these 4 tips for financing your investment property in NJ, NY, PA…

 Investment Property Financing Tip #1